mtumilowicz/terraform-basics-modules-workshop/README.md

     * speed up boot times of instances
     * common approach when you run a horizontally scaled app layer or a cluster
 * ainsible
+    * install software after the infrastructure is provisioned
     * has a focus on automating the installation and configuration of software
 * 2 ways to provision software on your instances
     * build your own custom AMI and bundle your software with the image